jkelvie/python-sample/README.md

 <img src='./docs/LocationQuestion.png' style='width: 600px' />

-In each case, the variables in the test scenario code should match the variables in the test.
+In each case, the names of the variables in the test scenario code should match the variables in the test.

 # Running the tests
 Run the test with the command: